-- 4.1 The degree requirements of a student for the M.Sc.
-Degree programme are as follows: - (a) Institute Requirements: - (i) Minimum Earned Credit Requirement for Degree 90. - (ii) Securing a CGPA of at least 5.50 in the Course Work. - (iii) Satisfactory completion of all Mandatory Learning Courses.
+4.1 The degree requirements of a student for the M.Sc.
+Degree programme are as follows:

+- (i) Minimum Earned Credit Requirement for Degree 90. - (ii) Securing a CGPA of at least 5.50 in the Course Work. - (iii) Satisfactory completion of all Mandatory Learning Courses.